The Bloomberg Commodities Index vs. GSCI

 Correlation of Commodity Indices Against Oil

 Taking a more quantitative perspective, the data underscore petroleum’s greater influence in the GSCI index as well.
-The charts below show a ten year weekly regression of the two commodities indices against West Texas Intermediate (WTI) crude.
+The charts above show a ten year weekly regression of the two commodities indices against West Texas Intermediate (WTI) crude.
 Notice how the GSCI plot forms a much tighter, and steeper, line than the much more globular BCOM results, indicating a stronger and more sensitive relationship to oil movements.

 In fact, fully 84.5% of GSCI’s returns are explained by oil movements with a correlation of 0.919, on par with how the NASDAQ correlates with the S&P 500.
 As a corollary, this implies that only 15% of GSCI returns are accounted for by factors other than oil.
 By contrast, oil explains a still substantial 53.5% of BCOM index performance for a correlation of 0.731, which for a point of reference is similar to how real estate correlates with the S&P 500.